-Here you'll find ALDHA Central (the registration desk, ALDHA Store, lost and found, etc.), the A.T.
-Museum exhibit, the Spirit Table, exhibits from various trail clubs, vendors, and authors, the photo contest, and the apple contest.
+Here you'll find ALDHA Central (the registration desk, the ALDHA Store, lost and found, etc.), the A.T.
+Museum exhibit, exhibits from various trail clubs, vendors, and authors, the photo contest, and the apple contest.
 Vendors and exhibitors should register online using the form in the right hand column to set up a table at the fair.

 Back by popular demand is the Apple Contest.
 Bring your sweet, gigantic, or miniature apples when you register, or to ALDHA Central on Saturday morning.
 Please provide your name, contact info, and the state the apples came from.
 Judging will be Saturday afternoon and the winners will be announced at the Saturday evening program.
 Prizes will be awarded.